lowcodeunit/public-web-blog/docs/articles/2022/september/2022-09-01-explaining-composable-frontend-architecture-as-simply-as-possible.md

 What exactly are composable frontends?

-They’re open-source based tools which are put together in any combination the developer – or citizen developer – wants to use.
-That means using high-code, low-code or no-code tools all together.
+It's GitHub repos, NPM packages, zip files, etc. which are put together in any combination the developer – or citizen developer – wants to use.
+That means using high-code, low-code or no-code all together.
 ### High-code vs. Low-code vs. No-code

 In the world of web development, there are three classifications of tools: High-code, low-code and no-code.